ruff-lang/ruff-lang.org/content/specification.md

 menu: "main"
 ---

-# Specification
+## Language Specification

 This is the canonical specification for the Bunny programming language.
+Contents below this line are copied directly from https://github.com/bunny-lang/specification.

+---

 ## Table Of Contents